ANNUAL TAX ON ENVELOPED DWELLINGS

 Recent changes in UK legislation have made dealing with the UK tax affairs of companies owning property in the UK much more complicated.
-What follows applies equally to UK companies and overseas companies, some partnerships and some trusts and does not apply to individuals.
+Most residential properties (dwellings) are owned directly by individuals.
+But in some cases a dwelling may be owned by a company, a partnership with a corporate member or other collective investment vehicle.
+In these circumstances the dwelling is said to be 'enveloped' because the ownership sits within a corporate 'wrapper' or 'envelope'.
+What follows applies equally to UK companies and overseas companies partnerships and some trusts and does not apply to individuals.

-In addition to the accounts and returns that we currently prepare for landlords, from April 2015 we will also have to prepare an ATED return.
+In addition to the accounts and returns that we currently prepare for company landlords, from April 2015 we have also had to prepare an ATED return.
 ATED has been tremendously successful raising over £100m in its first year.

 The current tax rates can be found at Rates and Tables.